Claim: The U.S. standard railroad gauge derives directly from the width of Imperial Roman war chariots.

 Similar thinking occurred in Britain.
 Historian James Crow, writing about Housesteads, the

-Now, as for that Space Shuttle addendum . . .
-When Thiokol was building the solid rocket boosters (SRB) for the space shuttle, they had to keep shipping considerations in mind, but they didn't necessarily have to alter their design because any particular tunnel that lay between their plant and the Florida launch site wasn't large enough.
-(The original article implies that one specific railroad tunnel was a cause for concern, but since the location of the tunnel isn't identified, it's difficult to evaluate that claim.)
-In any case, railroads don't run through tunnels only "slightly wider than the railroad track" unless every one of their engines and all their rolling stock is also only "slightly wider than the railroad track."
-(And unless the tunnels encompass only a single set of tracks, of course).
+As for the Space Shuttle addendum to this piece, when Thiokol was building the solid rocket boosters (SRB) for the space shuttle, they had to keep shipping considerations in mind, but they didn't have to alter their design because any particular tunnel that lay between their plant and the Florida launch site wasn't large enough.
+Railroads don't run through tunnels only "slightly wider than the railroad track" unless every one of their engines and all their rolling stock are also only "slightly wider than the railroad track," and unless all tunnels encompass only a single set of tracks.
 Data from the U.S. Army's Rail Transport in a Theater of Operations document, for example, makes it fairly clear that one would be hard-pressed to find railroad equipment anywhere only "slightly wider" than

 Over and above our love of odd facts, this tale about railroad gauges succeeds because of the imagery of its play on words: space shuttle technology was designed not by a horse's ass (figuratively, some overpaid government know-it-all) but because of a horse's ass (literally, the width of that particular portion of equine anatomy).
-People find this notion amusing, feeding the story's popularity as charmed readers to pass it along to others in a cascade of forwards.
-Were it not for this internal play on words, this entire breathless "Did you know?
+People find this notion amusing, feeding the story's popularity as charmed readers continue to pass it along to others in a cascade of forwards.

 "Very interesting, educational, historical, completely true, and hysterical"?
 One out of five, maybe.

 Last updated: 14 January 2014